 From time to time, the Board establishes ad hoc committees to address specific purposes, cases or situations.
 Ad hoc Committees report directly to the Board.
 Examples are the Horsepen Run and Parking ad hoc committees.

 NEIGHBORHOOD ADVISORY COUNCIL (NAC)

 The Neighborhood Advisory Council (NAC) serves as a vital communication link between the residents and the Board of Directors.
 The NAC’s primary responsibilities are review of architectural requests for their neighborhoods, annual review of the DRC architectural Guidelines, and participation in the preparation of the annual community budget.
 Each of the seven NACs is elected by the members of its neighborhood.
 There are five voting members on each NAC, and each member serves a term of one year.
 The NACs report to the Board through the committees.
 They also interface with the Design Review Committee regarding architectural matters.

-A current directory of all members of CountrySide’s governing body is included in your welcome package or at the Proprietary Office.
+A current directory of all members of CountrySide’s governing body is included in The Courier or at the Proprietary Office.
 Volunteers are always happy to discuss community issues with Proprietary members and they encourage you to contact them with your concerns and suggestions.